 And then we forget we were the ones who arranged them, and turn them into beliefs.

 Which is why the most effective brands don’t just produce content.
-They build narrative systems.
+(They build narrative systems.)
 They decide

 what stays consistent.
 What evolves.
 What gets reinforced over time.

-into our formative desires, thus influencing structures and our personal narratives for the rest of our lives.
+structures and our personal narratives for the rest of our lives.

 And in the long run, people don’t remember what you said.
+They remember what connected, and made sense to them.